Helping people enjoy a safer place to live, work, and drive.

 Tom

-It was during that time I had a hunch about how people communicate would make a big difference.
+It was during that time I had a hunch.
+I felt that the way people communicated would make a big difference.

 About 1 year after Lightcatch was released, Tom, a 25 year veteran police officer and member of our Advisory Board, got a further insight.
 His suggestions again revolved around improving the way people communicate.

 We could only afford to implement his suggestions in 3 cities and 8 rural areas.
-This time we didn't ask them to edit their post like we had done on Facebook, as that often took days to implement and hours of text messages.
+This time we didn't ask them to edit their post, like we had done on Facebook, as that often took days for the post creator to make the right changes.
 Those delays had watered down people's results and drained our resources.

 Easy?

-Somewhere in that time I learned from Jenna, a local security system technician how security companies implemented redundancy and deterrence before a crime happened and this had a tremendous impact.
+Somewhere in that time I learned from Jenna, a local security system technician how security companies implemented deterrence before a crime happened, and this had a tremendous impact.

-I had been talking to Jenna because we recognized the single biggest barrier to people getting results was the slow reporting speed that took place.
-We felt if there could only be some way to let people get their data from a security camera system to the app it would eliminate the speed issue.
+I had first been talking to Jenna about a different problem.
+That problem was the slow reporting speed that seemed to always be taking place.
+We felt if there could only be some way to let people get their data from a security camera system to the app, it would eliminate all the delays in reporting we kept seeing.

-Speed was one thing, but for camera owners allowing someone access to their cameras was a deal breaker.
-It created all sorts of potential for bad publicity and bad feelings, if some stranger could access people's cameras.
+Speed was one thing, but for camera owners allowing someone access to their cameras was a deal breaker!
+If some stranger could access people's cameras, it created all sorts of potential for bad publicity and bad feelings,

-We had spent about two years and teams of developers, lots of consulting and had gotten nowhere with the issue of how do we improve speed but still let everyone have guaranteed privacy of their cameras.
-Then one Sunday morning while the topic was completely off my mind, and I was taking a shower all the technology pieces needed just popped in my head for a solution to work.
+We had spent about two years, a team of developers, lots of consulting and had gotten nowhere with the issue of how to improve speed, but still have guaranteed privacy of their cameras.
+Then one Sunday morning while the topic was completely off my mind, and I was in the shower of all places, all the technology pieces needed just popped in my head!

 I saw how both privacy and speed of reporting could be delivered in a fail safe way.
 I couldn't believe we had solved what seemed like the last missing piece of the puzzle!
 About 90 days later the engineers had built a flawless system.
 It was awesome.